-For the seventh year running, we have joined the CDP Water Disclosure Project, an initiative that provides data on water and its management by the largest companies in the world.
+For the eighth year running, we have joined the CDP Water Disclosure Project, an initiative that provides data on water and its management by the largest companies in the world.
 During the past year we reached the “Leadership” level, above the average level of the sector.
 The purpose of the initiative is to inform the global market of investment risks and business opportunities, and to help direct investment toward a sustainable use of this resource.

 As a starting point at Endesa, after publication of the Commission's Action Plan on the Circular Economy in December 2015, the existing activities that contribute to and promote change toward a circular model were analysed, placing the aspects in common at a sectoral level to promote them sooner.
 In specific fields of the multi-R concept, such as recycling and reuse, Endesa has promoted circulating of some wastes generated in business activity for some years, e.g., prioritizing reuse of by-products of coal combustion products, minimizing their being sent to a landfill.
 In 2016, 25% of ash produced was recovered.